-By contrast, Panel B depicts the indirect connection between money and election results.
-More accurately, Panel B shows that the supposed connection between spending and votes may be partly or entirely fallacious.
-Panel B acknowledges that potential campaign donors are strategic, rendering candidate viability and fundraising ability at least as important as actual spending.
+By contrast, Panel B depicts the indirect connection between money and election results-a pathway that emphasizes candidate quality and fundraising ability over actual spending.
 The direct pathway pertains to how the money is used, regardless of the money's source; the indirect pathway pertains to the money's source, regardless of how it is used.
 To the extent that the indirect pathway dominates, the direct pathway is spurious.